zio/zio-http/docs/website/docs/v1.x/getting-started.md

 ```

 ## Server
+As we have seen how to create HTTP apps, the only thing left is to run an  HTTP server and serve requests.
+ZIO HTTP provides a way to set configurations for your server.
+The server can be configured according to the leak detection level, request size, address etc.

-### Starting an Http App
+### Starting an HTTP App

-To Launch our app, we need to start server on some port.
-Let's see an example of a simple Http app that responds with empty content and a `200` status code is deployed on port `8090` using `Server.start`.
+To Launch our app, we need to start th server on some port.
+The below example shows a simple Http app that responds with empty content and a `200` status code is deployed on port `8090` using `Server.start`.
 ```scala
 import zhttp.http._
 import zhttp.service.Server